 SSI Medicaid and SSI-Related Medicaid are mandatory HMO enrollment programs, meaning most members are required to enroll in an HMO.
+However, the following persons cannot enroll in an HMO:

+- Persons who are enrolled in a long-term care managed care organization (MCO) - Persons who live in a nursing home or medical facility - SSI Medicaid members who are under the age of 19 - Persons who are eligible for suspended benefits (see CHAPTER 13 INMATES)

-Individuals who are eligible for suspended benefits or enrolled in a long-term care managed care organization (MCO) cannot enroll in an HMO.
-Certain individuals may enroll in an HMO on a voluntary basis (see SECTION 21.6.1.1 VOLUNTARY HMO ENROLLMENT) or qualify for an exemption from HMO enrollment (see SECTION 21.6.5 EXEMPTIONS).
+Certain persons may enroll in an HMO on a voluntary basis (see SECTION 21.6.1.1 VOLUNTARY HMO ENROLLMENT) or qualify for an exemption from HMO enrollment (see SECTION 21.6.5 EXEMPTIONS).